 Covid-19 has delivered a halt on the global economy that relied so heavily on continuous growth and limitless consumption.
 It has also pressed a pause button on international travel, which many of us depend on for spiritual regeneration.
-Throughout 2020 when the pandemic subjected us to the harshest of travel deprivations, it also served up some forced but necessary self-reflection.
+Throughout 2020 and 2021 when the pandemic subjected us to the harshest of travel deprivations, it also served up some forced but necessary self-reflection.
 Much of it has to do with the fact that freedom to travel inevitably comes with responsibility.

 This last point is nothing new.
 Pre-Covid-19, many of us would watch with horror- in Thailand, Egypt and elsewhere – the hordes of uncivilised package holidaymakers who didn’t seem to grasp where and why they were there but were prepared to travel in an unsustainable and unethical way.
 In 2020, the low-cost airlines and the unscrupulous parts of travel industry that would bring them there were the necessary victims of the Covid-19 travel bans and the pandemic’s gracious self-correction.

 With the package holidaymakers out of the way, for the rest of us the fundamental question has remained: is it fair, safe or even right to travel amid a second or third wave?
 Will I catch the virus and bring it home?
 Will I be quarantined?
 What happens when I end up sick and get stuck somewhere unfamiliar for at least 10 days?
 Is it worth all the stress and hassle?
 Aren’t there just too many variables and should one be worrying all the time when travel, by definition, should be a time to relax?